avalon60/ctk_theme_builder/docs/control-panel.md

 When you *Save* your changes, the preview panel will also update any matching widget types.

 ## Theme Palette
 Depending on your methodology, you might find the *Theme Palette*, more or less useful.
-It's an area where you can persist colours, whilst switching between *Filter View* selections.
+It's an area where you can persist colours, whilst switching between *Filter View* selections, as well as between theme maintenance sessions.

-If you are more methodical, you can use it to plan your colours, to strive for better consistency.
+If you are more methodical, you can use it to plan your colours, in order to strive for better consistency.

   Be aware that the *Colour Harmonics* dialogue has a *copy to Palette** button.
 When pressed, this will cause the keystone colour, and the generated base colours, to be copied to the first tiles in the Theme Palette (*Scratch1, Scratch2* etc. up to 4 colours in total, depending on the selected harmony method).

 If you right-click a tile in the *Theme Palette* region, you will be presented with a floating  menu.
 This will provide options for copying, pasting or various options for adjusting the colour of the selected tile.

+If you don't care for the labels which appear below the Theme Palette tiles, they can be switched off, via the Tools > Preferences menu selection.

 ## Colour Mappings Region
 This region reflects the colour properties of the widgets selected via the* Properties View / Filter View* widgets.
 Here is where you target and manage individual widget colour properties.

-As with the *Theme Palette* tiles, floating menus are available, which allow you to perform operations as we see here:
+As with the *Theme Palette* tiles, floating menus are available, which allow you to perform operations, as we see here:

   ![Preferences](floating-menu.png)

-The *Lighter Shade/Darker Shade* options, cause incremental adjustments in the shade of the colour, based upon the *Adjust Shade Step*, setting described under *User Preferences*.
+The *Lighter Shade/Darker Shade* options, cause incremental adjustments in the shade of the colour, based upon the *Adjust Shade Step*, setting described under user *Preferences*.

 As you can see there are multiplier options, which allow you to magnify the shade step adjustment.